Ani-kutani

 The Ani-Kutani might be connected to the Longhair Clan, or Anigilohi (ᎠᏂᎩᎶᎯ), or "fire priests" that existed in historic times.
 They were either a clerical class and/or a hereditary clan.
-"Aní-" is a prefix referring to a group of individuals, while the meaning of "kutáni" is unknown.
+"Aní-" is a prefix referring to a group of individuals.

 James Mooney's writings concerning the Ani-Kutani

 From the writings of James Mooney, Myths of the Cherokee, section 108 "The Massacre of the Ani'-Kuta'ni.
 "Among other perishing traditions is that relating to the Ani'Kuta'ni or Ani'Kwata'ni, concerning whom the modern Cherokee know so little that their very identity is now a matter of dispute, a few holding that they were an ancient people who preceded the Cherokee and built the mounds, while others, with more authority, claim that they were a clan or society in the tribe and were destroyed long ago by pestilence or other calamity."

-The Ani'Kuta'ni most likely supervised all religious ceremonies among the Cherokee.
+The Ani'Kuta'ni most likely supervised religious ceremonies among the Cherokee.
 They may have been moundbuilders who lived in the Appalachian lands in which Cherokees settled.

 Mooney's informants described this group as much despised, corrupt abusers of their religious power.
 Mooney stated they were so completely wiped out that even at the mention of them by Principal Chief John Ross and Dr J. B. Evans in 1866, the story and legend were stated to be a century old and must have (due to the dimness of detail) been even older than a century even then.